mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ```

-The value to pass 'setPanelBrightness' is the Physical Matrix pixel width or less. i.e. 64 or lower.
+The value to pass 'setPanelBrightness' is the RGB Matrix's pixel width or less. i.e. 64 or lower.
 However values greater than 60 can cause ghosting it seems on some panels.
+YMMV.

 # Credits